 Identifying Key Talents

-Once you've identified your five CliftonStrengths, you can more easily and efficiently hone your natural talents for personal and professional growth, increase your productivity, promote team engagement, and foster collaboration.
+Once you've identified your five main CliftonStrengths themes, you can begin to hone your natural talents for personal and professional growth, increase your productivity, promote team engagement, and foster collaboration.

 People exceptionally talented in the Individualization theme are intrigued with the unique qualities of each person.
 They have a gift for figuring out how different people can work together productively.